mas-bandwidth/netcode/STANDARD.md

 While in _connected_ the client buffers _connection payload packets_ received from the server so their payloads may be received by the client application.
 If no _connection payload packet_ or _connection keep-alive packet_ has been received from the server within the client timeout period specified in the connect token, the client transitions to _connection timed out_.

 While in _connected_ the client application may send _connection payload packets_ to the server.
-If no _connection payload packet_ has been sent by the application for some period of time (for example, 1/10th of a second), the client generates and sends _connection keep-alive packets_ to the server at some rate, such as 10HZ, until the client application sends a _connection payload packet_ to the server.
+If no _connection payload packet_ has been sent by the application for some period of time (for example, longer than 1/10th of a second), the client generates and sends _connection keep-alive packets_ to the server at some rate, like 10HZ.

-While in _connected_ if the client receives a _connection disconnect_ packet from the server, it transitions to _disconnected_.
+While _connected_ if the client receives a _connection disconnect_ packet from the server, it transitions to _disconnected_.

-If the client-side wishes to disconnect cleanly, it sends a number of redundant _connection disconnect_ packets to the server before transitioning to _disconnected_.
-This informs the server that the client has disconnected, which speeds up the disconnection process.
+If the client wishes to disconnect cleanly, it sends a number of redundant _connection disconnect packets_ to the server before transitioning to _disconnected_.
+This informs the server that the client has disconnected even under packet loss, which speeds up the disconnection process.

 ## Server-Side Connection Process